amaldevp/DelaunayInflation/README.md

 ######### Contains: #########

-Processing code for Delaunay inflation.
+Processing code for Delaunay inflation (Edit the input filename and run it, that is all :-) ).

 A sample input and output of the program.